-Risk and vulnerability assessment - 6 risk and vulnerability assessments in consultation with the 3 constituent local municipalities were conducted.
+Risk and vulnerability assessment

 The process was aimed at reducing possible risks to the following "vulnerable communities", infrastructure, education and economy especially investments.
-24 risk and vulnerability assessments were conducted and 24 water bearing infrastructure assessed respectively in the areas of the 3 local municipalities in the region so as to prevent any possible sinkhole formation and ground subsidence as a result of ingress of water into compromised bedrock.
+Risk and vulnerability assessments were conducted and water bearing infrastructure assessed respectively in the areas of the 3 local municipalities in the region so as to prevent any possible sinkhole formation and ground subsidence as a result of ingress of water into compromised bedrock.